Are you familiar with content curation and content marketing?

-First and foremost, the key to making content curation work for me is the fact that I am already doing research on these areas and constantly reading sources from all over the internet.
-Content curation allows me to share the sources I find most valuable with others who are also interested in the same topics.
+First and foremost, the key to making content curation work is doing research on these areas and constantly reading sources from all over the internet.
+Content curation allows you to share the sources that you find most valuable with others who are also interested in the same topics.

-Sharing helpful content adds a level of purpose to my research and helps me stay motivated in my professional development.
+Sharing helpful content adds a level of purpose to research and helps you stay motivated in professional development.
 It is also very helpful to organize meaningful content into topic areas that can be easily searched at a later time.

 Bookmarks on Steroids